-The Mohwar or Modhwar river which rises near Ranod and falls into the Sindh, about eight miles above Sonari in Malwa (Málati-Mádhava, Act IX).
-ANCIENT NAMES.
-M MADHUPURI ...
-Mat
+The Mohwar or Modhwar river we the rises near Ranod and falls into the Silabout eight miles above Sonari in Ma The (Málati-Mádhava, Act IX).

+MADHUPURI

 Mathura: it was founded by Satrughana, the youngest brother of Ráma, by killing the Rákshasa Lavana, son of Madhu.
 The town of the demon Madhu has been identified by Growse with Maholi, five miles to the south-west of the present town of Mathura.
 In Maholi is situated Madhu-vana (or forest of Madhu), a place of pilgrimage.